 Meet our Colleagues.

 Miklós Süth is a veterinarian with a food hygiene specialisation.
 From 2003 to 2010, he worked in the public administration in managerial roles, including as the Chief Veterinary Officer of Hungary.
 From 2010 to 2018, he was the Strategic Director of Fornetti Franchise.
 Since 2018, he has been the Chief Adviser to the Rector of the University of Veterinary Medicine.
-Since April 2020 he also holds the position of director of DFI.
+Since April 2020 he also holds the position of director of DFI, since 2022 he is the head of the Department of Food Hygiene, and since 2023 the director of the Institute of Food Chain Science.

 Ákos Bernard Jóźwiak is a veterinarian, holding a doctoral degree in veterinary sciences.
 He worked for the National Food Chain Safety Office (NÉBIH) and its predecessors for 15 years in various positions.
 In the recent years he worked in the area of strategic planning, food safety risk assessment and data analysis.
-Since the establishment of DFI he acts as research director.
+Since the establishment of DFI he acts as research director, since 2023 as head of department.

 Erika Országh holds a degree in sociology and in health policy (with specialization in health economics).
 She worked for the National Food Chain Safety Office (NÉBIH) for almost 6 years.
-Her main tasks in the Institution are to carry out analyses using health technology assessment methodologies, e.g. cost-benefit analysis, risk-benefit analysis and she also participates in vrious data analysis tasks.
+Her main tasks at the Department are to carry out analyses using health technology assessment methodologies, e.g. cost-benefit analysis, risk-benefit analysis and she also participates in vrious data analysis tasks.

-Máté Farkas is a veterinarian, graduated from the University of Veterinary Medicine Budapest in 2023.
+Máté Farkas is a veterinarian, graduated from the University of Veterinary Medicine in 2023.
 He wrote his thesis on the influence of environmental factors on abnormal behaviour of male turkeys.
 His areas of interest include poultry health, animal hygiene, animal welfare, food hygiene and its digitalisation.
-He is working as a research analyst at the Institute.
+He is working as a research analyst at the Department, and starts his PhD studies at the fall of 2023.

 Tibor Kocsner is a veterinarian, with a state administration and disease control specialisation.
 Worked as a privet veterinarian, as a pathologist at the Laboratory of biotoxicology of the Plant Health and Soil Protection Service.
 For 25 years he worked for the State Veterinary Service of Hungary at local, regional and ministry level in different positions.
 He takes part as a lecturer in the education of the Food Hygiene course, and also has responsibilities in the biosafety matters of the University of Veterinary Medicine Budapest.

 András József Tóth is a qualified economist, with PhD in management and business administration sciences.
 His research interests are food safety management, food security and the applicability of rapid microbiological methods in food hygiene surveillance systems.
-He is a part-time assistant professor at the Institute.
+Since 2011 he has been involved in several national and international research projects at the InDeRe Institute for Food System Research and Innovation Ltd. From April 2021, he is a part-time assistant professor at the Department.